Chen Bo'er: Death and legacy

 Chen Bo'er suffered from an undiagnosed heart disease.
 Living in a Loessal cave in the "desolate rural perimeter" of Yan'an, Chen had little medical attention.
 She often fainted while working, but would get up quickly and continue.
 In fact, Chen was so strongly devoted to her work both as an activist and filmmaker that in 1951 she stopped off in Shanghai while on a work trip back from Guangzhou to discuss critiques of the film The Life of Wu Xun, despite being obviously weak and tired.
-Only hours after the meeting she was hospitalized and passed away from heart failure.
+Only hours after the meeting she was hospitalized and died from heart failure.

 In her death, Chen's key contributions to China's film industry and leftist revolution did not mask or overshadow her feminist stance and strides in women's liberation.
 Many mourned her death as a major "loss to our party, people, and women."

 Because of her major cultural impact, it is striking to note that Chen Bo'er's life story has been largely erased from history.
 There is little literature about her specifically and her life is given little to no importance in film studies, both in China and elsewhere.
 Zheng Wang argues that this is "emblematic of the erasure of the socialist feminist cultural front."
 Other scholars point to the emphasis on the cooperative and communal nature of the projects on which she worked.
 In general, however, scholars who have written on Chen Bo'er agree that film history of the period in which Chen worked focuses on men; other female filmmakers alongside Chen Bo'er, such as Tang Cheng, Lin Wenxiao, and Duan Xiaoxuan, have garnered significantly less recognition in recent years.